Medically reviewed by Drugs.com. Last updated on Oct 1, 2021.

 In catheter ablation, catheters are threaded through the blood vessels to the inner heart, and electrodes at the catheter tips map the spread of electrical impulses through the heart.
 Electrodes at the catheter tips transmit energy to destroy a small spot of heart tissue and create an electrical block along the pathway that's causing your arrhythmia.

 A dual chamber pacemaker paces the atrium and ventricle.
 A biventricular pacemaker paces both ventricles.
-An implantable cardioverter-defibrillator can function as a pacemaker would.
-In addition, if it detects ventricular tachycardia or fibrillation, it sends out a shock to reset the heart to a normal rhythm.
+An implantable cardioverter-defibrillator can work as a pacemaker would.
+In addition, if it detects ventricular tachycardia or ventricular fibrillation, it sends out a shock to reset the heart to a normal rhythm.

 Lifestyle and home remedies